sqlfluff/sqlfluff/src/sqlfluff/utils/reflow/README.md

 a way which is reflow aware.
 - In general, rules which only _remove_ segments as part of a fix should only readdress the _Spacing_ left in the gap.
-We should not attempt to reflow and attempt to remove any _Line Breaks_ which could now be possible due to the remaining shorter lines.
+We should not attempt to reflow and not attempt to remove any _Line Breaks_ which could now be possible due to the remaining shorter lines.
   - This should use the `.respace()` method.
 - For rules which _move_ an element (and not just a movement with